-The malfunction light for the Electronic Stabil-ESP ity Program (ESP) is combined with Brake BAS Assist System (BAS).
-The yellow "ESP/BAS Warning Light" comes on when the ignition switch is turned to the "ON" position.
+If this indicator light flashes during acceleration, ease up on the accelerator and apply as little throttle as possible.
+Adapt your speed and driving to the prevailing road conditions, and do not switch off the Electronic Stability Program (ESP).
+13. Electronic Stability Program (ESP) Indicator Light / Brake Assist System (BAS) Warning Light switch is turned to the "ON" position.
 They should go out with the engine running.
 If the "ESP/BAS Warning Light" comes on continuously with the engine running, a malfunction has been detected in either the ESP or the BAS system.
-If this light remains on after several ignition cycles, and the vehicle has been driven several miles at speeds greater than 30 mph (48 km/h), see an authorized dealer as soon as possible.
+If this light remains on after several ignition cycles, and the vehicle has been driven several miles (kilometers) at speeds greater than 30 mph (48 km/h), see an authorized dealer as soon as possible.